deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Memory feature store
 --------------------

 The memory feature store serves feature types that are defined by a GML application schema and are stored in memory.
-It is transaction capable.
-The configuration format for the deegree memory feature store is defined by schema file http://schemas.deegree.org/datasource/feature/memory/3.0.0/memory.xsd.
+It is transaction capable and supports rich GML application schemas.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Minimal configuration example